Get started on your Journey

 Students who wish to pursue graduate studies are encouraged to apply for OLLU's Accelerated Bachelor's to Master's (ABM) Program.
 The ABM program allows undergraduate students to begin completing requirements for a master's degree during their senior year which saves time and money.

-Undergraduate Psychology Concentrations and Certificates
+Undergraduate Psychology and Certificates

-This concentration prepares students for graduate training or entry-level positions in mental health and human service fields through the learning of basic counseling theories and techniques and application of these techniques in a clinical practicum.
+The Pre-Counseling concentration prepares students for graduate training or entry-level positions in mental health and human service fields through the learning of basic counseling theories and techniques and application of these techniques in a clinical practicum.

 The Psychology Minor offers students the opportunity to gain skills in comparative analysis, conducting research and creating persuasive and well-developed arguments.
 This minor pairs well with many of the majors offered at OLLU, including: